cicirello/user-statistician/README.md

         # have failed the workflow and you can check it here.
         echo "exitCode = ${{ steps.statsStep.outputs.exit-code }}"
 ```

+## Support the Project

+You can support the project in a number of ways:
+* If you find the `user-statistician` action useful, consider starring the
+  repository.
+* If you use it to generate an SVG for your GitHub Profile README, consider
+  either linking the image back to this repository, or otherwise indicating
+  how you generated the stats SVG.
+* You can also consider [becoming a sponsor](https://github.com/sponsors/cicirello).

 ## License